mbeveridge/SDG-API_Extreme-Poverty_-WorldBank-/README.md

 # API Highways : "Poverty Headcount Ratio at $1.90/day (2011 PPP) (% of Population)
-###### xxxx
+###### 16/4/18 - 18/4/18

 Following my [1st experience]("https://github.com/mbeveridge/SDG-API_Extreme-Poverty") of using [API Highways]("https://apihighways.org/data-sets"), I wanted to see whether the difficulties I had were typical (re. "whether the site would be a good source of datasets to practice on").

-I hadn't intended the next dataset to be 'the same' as the 1st one (but from "World Bank Group" instead of "Data Development Hub").
-But it caught my eye (same page as the 1st one) and I decided it may be a useful comparison.
+I hadn't intended to use 'the same' dataset as the 1st one (but from "World Bank Group", not "Data Development Hub").
+But it caught my eye (on main page of API Highways, again) and I thought it may be a useful comparison.

 As before, I wanted R for analysis, and Python code was on the dataset's page.